Pandanus leram

-Pandanus leram is a pandan or screw pine, belonging to the monocot family Pandanaceae.
-It is endemic to the Andaman Islands and Nicobar Islands south of Myanmar, and the southern coasts of Sumatra and western Java, in Indonesia.
+Pandanus leram is a pandan or screw pine, belonging to the family Pandanaceae.
+It is native to the Andaman Islands and Nicobar Islands south of Myanmar, and the southern coasts of Sumatra and western Java, in Indonesia.

 The tree grows up to 21 m in height (exceeded only by Pandanus julienettei and Pandanus antaresensis, both of New Guinea).
 The linear leaves are up to 5.5 m long and 12.5 cm in width (exceeded only by Pandanus laxespicatus).